AnshulAgrawal799/Sliding_Window-Jingle_Detection/plan.md

 1. Process audio file and generate prediction
 2. Look up `audio_file_id` in `audio_file` table using filename
 3. Insert prediction result into `jingle_detection` table
+4. Delete the audio file from filesystem after successful insertion
-4. Continue processing next file
+5. Continue processing next file

-This provides persistent storage for analysis and reporting while maintaining the core detection functionality.
+This provides persistent storage for analysis and reporting while maintaining the core detection functionality and automatic file cleanup.

 ---